-The first category is the strictly necessary cookies.
+The first category is strictly necessary cookies.
 As you can tell by their name, they’re pretty important, so we strongly advise you not to get rid of them, otherwise our website won’t work the way it’s meant to.
-These clever cookies will for example, let you log into secure areas of our websites or make use of e-billing services.
+These clever cookies will, for example, let you log into secure areas of our websites or make use of e-billing services.

 The next few types of cookie aren’t necessary for the website to work properly, but they can help give you a better, more tailored experience.
 Here’s why:

 - Count the number of visitors;

 - See how you and our other users move around our website.
 This helps us improve our website so that, for example, you can find what you’re looking for faster.

 Functionality cookies.
 When you return to our website, these cookies collect the IP address of your device, so we know that it’s you.
 We can then personalise our content, greet you by your name and remember your likes and dislikes.